or scroll for handy tips and a little nostalgia.

-This easy pavlova recipe creates pav perfection, with a smooth and fluffy marshmallow centre encased in a delicate and crisp meringue shell.
+This Easy Pavlova Recipe is the ticket to pav perfection!
+Create a dessert that looks good and tastes sensational, with a smooth and fluffy marshmallow centre encased in a delicate and crisp meringue shell.

 Top it with whipped cream and fruit, add a little ice cream if you like, and get your dessert spoon at the ready because this dessert always disappears fast.